WICG/turtledove/FLEDGE_browser_bidding_and_auction_API.md

    They get up to `targetSize` bytes.
 The remaining space is divided equally between the buyers that did not have `targetSize` specified.

-The browser will process first process buyers with `targetSize` specified before processing buyers without that field specified.
+The browser will first process buyers with `targetSize` specified before processing buyers without that field specified.
 Within either of these groups buyers are processed in random order.
 Space that was allocated to a buyer but was not used is divided up among remaining buyers based on the active allocation